Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Results

 The PUNQ-S3 reservoir model is a benchmark case developed to evaluate the performance of history matching methods, particularly in terms of uncertainty quantification.
-The model is based on a real field study by Elf Exploration Production.
-It is a three-phase three-dimensional porous media flow model, that employs a corner-point grid with $19 \times 28 \times 5$ cells, totaling 2,660 grid blocks, of which 1,761 are active.
-The grid blocks are uniform in size measuring 180 meters in length and width, but with varying thickness.
-The geological structure includes sand channels embedded in low-porosity shale, with varying facies across layers.
-The model is designed to simulate multiphase flow involving compressible gas, oil, and water, making it suitable for testing advanced data assimilation and uncertainty quantification techniques \citep{floris:01,gu2004history,lacerda:19a,lacerda:21a}.
-Further information about the PUNQ-S3 can be found in \citet{floris:01}.
+The model is based on a real field from Elf Exploration Production and represents a three-phase, three-dimensional porous media flow system.
+It employs a corner-point grid with 19~$\times$~28~$\times$~5 cells, totaling 2,660 gridblocks, of which 1,761 are active.
+The gridblocks have uniform horizontal dimensions of 180 meters in both length and width, but variable thickness.
+The geological structure features sand channels embedded in low-porosity shale, with facies variations across layers.
+The model simulates multiphase flow involving compressible gas, oil, and water, making it well-suited for testing advanced data assimilation techniques.
+Further details about the PUNQ-S3 model can be found in \citet{floris:01}.
 Fig.~\ref{fig:test_cases.scalar.punq} illustrates the PUNQ-S3 model by showing the initial distribution of gas, oil, and water.
 The reservoir is connected to a large aquifer, which is represented using analytical model.

-We use a modified version of the PUNQ-S3 case \citep{floris:01} to evaluate the CM-Localization and ML-Localization.
-This case uses only scalar model parameters and is the same as that used in \citet{lacerda:19a,lacerda:21a}.
-We use a commercial Black-Oil simulator to simulate the reservoir.
-The PUNQ-S3 reservoir is supported by analytical aquifers on the western and southern sides.
+Here, we consider a modified version of the PUNQ-S3 case, as discussed in \citet{lacerda:19a}, which includes only scalar model parameters.
+A commercial black-oil simulator is used to perform the reservoir simulations.
 During the historical period, six oil-producing wells operate under oil-rate control.
-The production history includes an initial year of extended well testing, followed by a three-year shut-in period, and then four additional years of production.
-The model parameters and observed data are: \begin{itemize} \item Model parameters (20 scalar variables) \begin{itemize} \item 5 Porosity multipliers \item 5 Permeability multipliers \item Rock Compressibility \item Water-oil contact depth \item Gas-oil contact depth \item 2 Aquifers radius \item 5 Dummy variables \end{itemize} \item Observed data from 6 producers - 8 years history (1530 observed points) \begin{itemize} \item Water Cut (WWCT) \item Gas-oil ratio (WGOR) \item Well bottom-hole pressure (WBHP) \end{itemize} \end{itemize}
+The production history consists of an initial year of extended well testing, followed by a three-year shut-in period, and then four additional years of production.
+We consider 15 scalar model parameters, which includes five porosity multipliers (one per reservoir layer), five permeability multipliers (one per reservoir layer), two analytical aquifer radii, the water-oil and gas-oil contacts, and the rock compressibility.
+The prior ensemble was generated by sampling each parameter independently, resulting in a diagonal prior covariance matrix.

+In addition to the model parameters, we introduced five dummy parameters (which have no influence on the predicted data) to evaluate the effect of localization on uncorrelated variables.
+Since these dummy parameters do not affect the model predictions, any updates to their values are solely due to sampling errors.